resilientscale/cg-customer-broker/simple-service-broker/simple-broker.md

 If you have used anything out of the marketplace in Cloud Foundry, you have interacted with a service broker.
 But what if the service you want to use isn't in the marketplace for your Cloud Foundry?

 The services you see in the marketplace are likely system-wide; brokers are installed and configured by the administrators of your Cloud Foundry.
-However, if you are SpaceDeveloper, you can bring your own space scoped broker.
+However, if you are SpaceDeveloper, you can bring your own space-scoped broker.
 This tutorial will show you how to do this.

 ## Deploying a Broker as an App